-At this time, I would like to share with you our most recent efforts with our Navigating Reopening Plan (Version 2.0) which was developed through a collaborative effort of our dedicated and committed faculty, staff and administrators at IPA as well as recommendations and guidelines from the CDC and the Hawaii Department of Health.
-IPA's Navigating Reopening Plan (Version 2.0) will continue to support and enrich our school's vision and mission statements that are the core focus of our teaching, learning and educational efforts.
-Our Navigating Reopening Plan (Version 2.0) will also implement our best efforts to be cognizant and proactive to the safety and health of our entire school community.
-This plan will provide you with helpful information, guidelines and protocols about what students and families can expect when they return to school on Monday, September 28, 2020.
+I would like to share with you our most recent efforts with our Navigating Reopening Plan 3.0 which was developed through a collaborative effort of our dedicated and committed faculty, staff and administrators at IPA as well as recommendations and guidelines from the CDC and the Hawaii Department of Health.
+We have learned much from our previous efforts in developing our reopening plans.
+Our Navigating Reopening Plan 3.0 exhibits our most recent efforts to support and enrich our school's vision, mission and core values that are the central focus to our teaching, learning and educational efforts.

+The Navigating Reopening Plan 3.0 will provide you with useful information, guidelines and protocols about what students and families can expect as we move into our second semester of the 2020-21 school year.